 Zen garden yoga music is one of the most popularly used type of ambient music and it is a great way to relax your body, mind, and soul.

 3. Ethnic Music

 This type of music is based on various cultures and ethnicities from all over the world, thus it infuses a lot of spirituality into the tunes and rhythms.
 One of the most common ethnic music employed during yoga and meditation is traditional Indian music.
 However, the choice of ethnic music to use during yoga has gotten more diverse today and individual yogis choose their yoga and meditation music based on individual preferences.
 Some of those ethnic music types that are being explored for use in yoga and meditation include ancient Chinese instrumental music, African rain dance music, North American traditional music, and early Irish culture music.

-Of course, there are more options available if you care to explore on them.
-Depending on from which culture the music is based on, it will utilize varying forms of instruments and can produce different impact on your practice.
+Of course, there are more options available if you care to explore them.
+Depending on which culture the music is based on, it will utilize varying forms of instruments and can produce different impacts on your practice.
 So, choose wisely!

 Some people might associate yoga with serenity and peace, such that it must only use mild and flowing tunes.
 But did you know that rock music is also ideal for a yoga practice?
 Indeed, listening to rock or heavy metal music can also spiritually enlighten you.

-Meanwhile, this type of music is ideal in getting you all pumped up for more rigorous and intensive yoga exercises.
+Meanwhile, this type of music is ideal for getting you all pumped up for more rigorous and intensive yoga exercises.
 Aside from incorporating faster beats, rock or heavy metal music for yoga must be played loudly to intensify your yoga exercises.
-The fact that most heavy metal or rock music are devoid of words or lyrics therefore make it sufficient for yoga practice and meditation.
+The fact that most heavy metal or rock music is devoid of words or lyrics, therefore, makes it sufficient for yoga practice and meditation.
 Plus, it provides you with a boost of energy to keep going.